-Place one item in-between each separator and avoid overlapping as this can also prevent sufficient water and soap reaching your dishes.
-The gap between the dishes will also allow them to dry properly and quicker.
+Place one item in-between each separator and avoid any overlapping, as this can also prevent sufficient water and soap reaching your dishes.

 When loading your dishwasher plastic items, such as tupperware, should be placed on the top shelf.

-Items such as pans, large bowls and plates need to be placed strategically to obtain maximum cleaning as they then won’t block water and soap reaching the other items.
+Items such as pans, large bowls and plates will need to be placed strategically to obtain maximum cleaning, as this will avoid them blocking water and soap from reaching the other items.

-If you’ve done all the above and notice your dishwasher still isn’t cleaning all your dishes properly, check out our other dishwasher repair guides or contact a domestic appliance repair specialist.
+If you’ve done all the above and notice your dishwasher still isn’t cleaning all your dishes properly, refer to our other dishwasher repair guides or contact one of our domestic appliance repair specialists.